craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Save the document to the **Documents** library of the **ADatum Marketing** SharePoint site.

-   Note: If the Sites location in the Sav As dialog shows "There are no sites to show right now" then Office has not yet cached the SharePoint Sites.
+   Note: If the Sites location in the Save As dialog shows “There are no sites to show right now” then Office has not yet cached the SharePoint Sites.
 In this case, select Browse and enter https://lodsXXXXXXX.sharepoint.com/sites/adatummarketing in the address bar.

 1. Word should automatically apply the PII policy.

   *It should, but often doesn't.
-I can't find anything on the web for why it might not work.
-TODO.*
+I can't find anything on the web for why it might not work.* **TODO**

 #### Task 3: Create protected content (AD DS user)